ABCxFF/diepindepth/protocol/incoming.md

 ---

-It's worth nothing that not all notifications are sent throught this packet.
-The autofire, autospin, gamepad_enabled and adblock notifications are fully clientside while the rest are received from the server.
+It's worth noting that not all notifications are sent through this packet.
+The autofire, autospin, gamepad_enabled, and adblock notifications are fully clientside while the rest are received from the server.

 ## **`0x04` Server Info Packet**